Lineblocs/site/app/docs/quickstarts/provision-grandstream-gxp2160.md

 ![Grandstream GXP2160](/img/frontend/docs/provision-gxp2160/deploy.png)

-If all goes well the configurations should be deployed, and you should get a success message with instructions to complete the deployment process.
+If all goes well the configurations should be deployed and you should get a success message with instructions to complete the deployment process.

 ![Grandstream GXP2160](/img/frontend/docs/provision-gxp2160/deploy-complete.png)